nss-evening-cohort-04/cohort-coding-encyclopedia/7-Sql.md

 1. Ensure you have a logical ERD for Music History
 2. Create an ASP.NET MVC project.
-3. Implement models and model relationships
+3. Implement models and model relationships in C#
-4. Connect your models to Entity.